cloudflare/cloudflare-docs/content/durable-objects/api/hibernatable-websockets-api.md

   - After calling `ws.accept()`, the WebSocket is accepted.
 Therefore, you can use its `send()` and `close()` methods to send messages.
 Its `addEventListener()` method will not ever receive any events as they will be delivered to the Durable Object.

-  - `tags` are optional string tags which can be used to look up the WebSocket with `getWebSockets()`.
+  - `tags` are optional string tags used to look up the WebSocket with `getWebSockets()`.
 Each tag is limited to 256 characters, and each WebSocket is limited to 10 tags associated with it.

   - The Hibernatable WebSockets API permits a maximum of 32,768 WebSocket connections per Durable Object instance, but the CPU and memory usage of a given workload may further limit the practical number of simultaneous connections.